Quick and easy weekly meal planning using sticky notes

 how to use sticky notes for weekly meal planning color coding cooking planner ideas inspiration hacks tips organization using empty notebook neat

-I tend to cook up to 4 main meals per week (depends what I make as some produce more leftovers than others, of if I’m going out to dinner 1 night that week) plus a side (e.g. veggies, potatoe bake etc.) I tend not to set a specific day to cook each meal, rather I cook what I feel like eating that day.
+I tend to cook up to 4 main meals per week (depends what I make as some produce more leftovers than others, of if I’m going out to dinner 1 night that week) plus a side (e.g. veggies, potato bake etc.) I tend not to set a specific day to cook each meal, rather I cook what I feel like eating that day.
 I also don’t write the days of the week on the page as some weeks I make only cook twice a week.

 weekly meal planning using sticky notes quick simple fast ready made meal plan ideas efficient productivity planning inspiration ideas cooking